Armenia–Azerbaijan relations: 2020 clashes and the Second Nagorno-Karabakh War

-Both sides clashed weaponry on the Armenia–Azerbaijan border: Tavush and Tovuz (respectively) from 12 until 18 July 2020.
-Involved were artillery, tanks, and shock drones, and killed were at least 17 soldiers and a civilian.
-Many more were injured.
-Both sides reported four commanding or junior officer-rank army deaths, an Azeri being a major general.
+Both sides clashed on the Armenia–Azerbaijan border: Tavush and Tovuz (respectively) from 12 until 18 July 2020, in a conflict involving artillery, tanks, and shock drones, which killed at least 17 soldiers and a civilian and injured many more.
+Both sides reported four commanding or junior officer-rank army deaths, one on the Azeri side being a major general.

-On September 27, 2020, heavy fighting along the line of contact between locally based Armenian and Azeri troops resumed.
+On 27 September 2020, heavy fighting along the line of contact between locally based Armenian and Azeri troops resumed.
 Armenia, Nagorno-Karabakh (or the de facto territory of Artsakh), and Azerbaijan declaring martial law and mobilizing new and existing conscripts and professional soldiers.

-On October 9, 2020, the UN High Commissioner for Human Rights, Michelle Bachelet appealed for an urgent ceasefire, citing civilian sufferings in the Nagorno-Karabakh conflict zone.
+On 9 October 2020, the UN High Commissioner for Human Rights, Michelle Bachelet appealed for an urgent ceasefire, citing civilian sufferings in the Nagorno-Karabakh conflict zone.
 She also raised concerns about overpopulated areas that were becoming targets for the heavy weaponry attacks.

-On October 17 a new ceasefire agreement was announced by the Armenian and Azerbaijani foreign ministers following phone calls between Russian Foreign Minister Sergey Lavrov and his counterparts.
+On 17 October a new ceasefire agreement was announced by the Armenian and Azerbaijani foreign ministers following phone calls between Russian Foreign Minister Sergey Lavrov and his counterparts.
 Lavrov strongly urged the countries to abide by the Moscow deal.
 However, both sides have accused each other of violating the truce further continuing the conflict.
 Bachelet expressed concerns on possible war crimes during the clashes between Armenia and Azerbaijan in the Nagorno-Karabakh conflict zone.
-On October 30, 2020, Armenia and Azerbaijan reached an agreement that abstained them from deliberately targeting the civilians’ population, despite which artillery strikes in populated areas were reported.
+On 30 October 2020, Armenia and Azerbaijan reached an agreement that abstained them from deliberately targeting the civilians’ population, despite which artillery strikes in populated areas were reported.

 Ceasefire

-A ceasefire agreement brokered by Russia and agreed upon by Armenia, Azerbaijan, and the Republic of Artsakh (non-signatory) on November 9, 2020, and effective since midnight November 10, 2020, Moscow Time ended all hostilities in the Nagorno-Karabakh region.
+A ceasefire agreement brokered by Russia and agreed upon by Armenia, Azerbaijan, and the Republic of Artsakh (non-signatory) on 9 November 2020, and effective since midnight 10 November 2020, Moscow Time ended all hostilities in the Nagorno-Karabakh region.
 Azerbaijan claimed victory as it gained control of 5 cities, 4 towns, 240 villages and the entire Azerbaijan–Iran border.
-Some parts of Nagorno-Karabakh, along with all Armenian-occupied territories surrounding Nagorno-Karabakh are to be ceded to Azerbaijan by December 1, 2020.
-Azerbaijan was also granted direct land access to its exclave of Nakhchivan via a corridor through Armenia.
+Some parts of Nagorno-Karabakh, along with all Armenian-occupied territories surrounding Nagorno-Karabakh are to be ceded to Azerbaijan by 1 December 2020.
+As part of the 2020 ceasefire agreement, Armenia and Azerbaijan agreed to open transport links between their two countries, although the details have not been finalized.

-Around 2,000 Russian soldiers, led by Rustam Muradov, will be deployed as peacekeeping forces to protect the land corridor between Armenia and the Nagorno-Karabakh region for a mandate of at least five years.
-Russian forces will also guarantee the roads connecting Azerbaijan and Nakhchivan.
+Around 2,000 Russian soldiers, led by Rustam Muradov, were to be deployed as peacekeeping forces to protect the land corridor between Armenia and the Nagorno-Karabakh region for a mandate of at least five years.
+Russian forces were also to guarantee the roads connecting Azerbaijan and Nakhchivan.